-South Korea’s women archers wrap up 9th straight team gold
+South Korea’s female archers wrap up 9th straight team gold

 TOKYO (AP) — A contingent led by An San captured South Korea’s ninth straight women’s archery team event Olympic gold medal on Sunday at the Tokyo Games.

-The country has never lost since the women’s team event was added to the Olympic program at the 1988 Seoul Games.
+The country has never lost the women’s team event since it was added to the Olympic program at the 1988 Seoul Games.

-An, fresh off a win in the Olympic debut of the mixed team competition, combined with Kang Chae Young and Jang Minhee to beat the Russian Olympic Committee by a final score of 6-0 in tricky wind conditions at Yumenoshima Park Archery Field.
+An, fresh off a win in the Olympic debut of the mixed team competition, combined with Kang Chae Young and Jang Minhee to beat ROC, the acronym for the Russian Olympic Committee, by a final score of 6-0 in tricky wind conditions at Yumenoshima Park Archery Field.

-The nine straight gold medals in the women’s team competition puts South Korea in some exclusive company.
+The nine consecutive gold medals in the women’s team competition puts South Korea in some exclusive company.
 They join the U.S. men’s swimming 4×100 medley relay and the Kenyans in the men’s steeplechase for the longest active Olympic winning streaks.

+“It is an honor to show archery of Korea is the best,” Kang said.

-Jang secured the win with a “9” on her final arrow.
-They cruised past the Russian Olympic Committee, which was represented by Svetlana Gomboeva, Elena Osipova and Ksenia Perova.
+Jang secured the win with a score of 9 on her final arrow as South Korea cruised past ROC, which was represented by Svetlana Gomboeva, Elena Osipova and Ksenia Perova.

 Gomboeva suffered a scare in the ranking round Friday, when she collapsed because of the extreme heat.

+“Indeed, I had a fear I could let down my teammates,” Gomboeva said through an interpreter.
+“After the incident, I spoke to my coach and said the worst thing is behind me. … That somehow quieted me down.
+Today, it was not that bad.”

 The bronze medal went to Germany after a 5-1 win over Belarus.
-The German squad was made up of Michelle Kroppen, Charline Schwarz and Lisa Unruh, who wrapped up the medal with a “10” on the final arrow.
-Unruh was second in the individual competition at the 2016 Rio Games.
+The German squad was made up of Michelle Kroppen, Charline Schwarz and Lisa Unruh, who wrapped up the medal with a 10 on the final arrow.
+Unruh was second in the individual competition at the 2016 Rio de Janeiro Games.

 The women’s team competition consists of each squad shooting six arrows — two for each athlete — as part of a set.
 The team with the highest score receives two set points.
 The first team to pick up five set points is the winner.

+One of the elements making things tricky was the breeze, which was made even more difficult to gauge with no fans in the stands to provide a little wind protection.

+“Your flags can be saying one thing and where your arrows drift can say something completely different,” explained American Mackenzie Brown, whose team was knocked off by ROC.
+“It’s hard to plan for.
+You have to take it for what it is, and go up and make really strong shots and hope for the best.”

-On Monday, it will be the men’s team event where South Korea will once again be the favorite.
+The men’s team event is Monday, when South Korea will again be the favorite.

 More AP Olympics: https://apnews.com/hub/2020-tokyo-olympics and https://twitter.com/AP_Sports